 How to do a bent over row correctly:

 - Bend forward at the waist, keeping your chest high.

 - Bend your knees slightly and keep your back straight.

 - Pull the bar towards your waist, just above the belly button.

 Starting with your knees bent right into your chest was the most common mistake with the leg press.

-"This starting position is often referred to as 'going too deep' and it puts a lot of pressure on your lower back," says Nick.
+"This starting position is often referred to as 'going too deep' and it puts a lot of pressure on your lower back," says Sinfield.

 In the starting position, your legs should not be bent more than 90 degrees.
-When you straighten the legs, push through the heels and not the toes to avoid straining the knees.
+When you straighten the legs, push through the heels, not the toes, to avoid straining the knees.
 Don't lock your knees when you straighten the legs.

-"As you straighten your legs, maintain a neutral spine and keep your neck relaxed," says Nick.
-"Maintain a neutral spine: don't flatten your lower back against your support."
+"As you straighten your legs, maintain a neutral spine and keep your neck relaxed," says Sinfield.
+"Don't flatten your lower back against your support."